johngoldin/can_i_blog_too/content/post/2017-03-11-american-walker-in-britain-part-2.md

 #### South West Coast Path

 The South West Coast Path is 630 miles long so it's not something you would tackle in one trip.
-One general piece of advice, is to look at the itineraries offered by some of the tour companies.
+One general piece of advice is to look at the itineraries offered by some of the tour companies.
 If a section of trail seems popular, there may be a good reason for it.
 For my first trip to the South West Coast Path I saw a number of tours that went from Padstow to St. Ives in Cornwall.
 A likely itinerary is